awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 *This parameter is deprecated\.*
 The Amazon Machine Image \(AMI\) ID used for instances launched in the compute environment\.
 This parameter is overridden by the `imageIdOverride` member of the `Ec2Configuration` structure\.
 This parameter isn't applicable to jobs that run on Fargate resources\.
-The AMI that you choose for a compute environment must match the architecture of the instance types that you intend to use for that compute environment\.
-For example, if your compute environment uses A1 instance types, the compute resource AMI that you choose must support ARM instances\.
-Amazon ECS vends both x86 and ARM versions of the Amazon ECS optimized Amazon Linux 2 AMI\.
+The AMI that you choose for a compute environment must match the architecture of the instance types that you want to use for that compute environment\.
+For example, if your compute environment uses A1 instance types, the compute resource AMI that you choose must support Arm instances\.
+Amazon ECS vends both x86 and Arm versions of the Amazon ECS optimized Amazon Linux 2 AMI\.
 For more information, see [Amazon ECS optimized Amazon Linux 2 AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#ecs-optimized-ami-linux-variants.html) in the *Amazon Elastic Container Service Developer Guide*\.
 Type: String
 Required: No
 `subnets`  <a name="compute-environment-compute-resources-subnets"></a>